 Welcome to DURNESS the most spectacular corner of Scotland and the Most North Westerly Village on Mainland Britain in the Highlands of Scotland

-Please note and be patient the site is being reconstructed and some pages are not yet available and pages are not all complete.
+Please note the site is being reconstructed and some pages are not yet available and pages are not all complete.

 Durness is now one of the few remaining places of any size in mainland Scotland that you can only access by single track road.